 Some people will tell you that the only way to fail in our industry is to quit.
 I disagree.
 Quitting is a guaranteed way to fail.
 So is “not doing the work.”
 Just sticking with something, but never doing the activities you are supposed to be doing is a complete waste of your time.

 No matter what type of business you start, there will be a learning process.
 Most businesses take a year or two just to figure things out and learn the ropes.
 Most businesses take a couple of years (or longer) just to get profitable.
 Your odds of building a successful business of any kind in just one or two years is pretty slim.
 Good things take time.

 At a bare bones minimum, you should make a 24-month commitment to your network marketing business.
 What does this mean?
-It means that you work your business at least one hour a day, six days a week for 24-months before you question your decision or explore other options.
+It means that you work your business at least one hour per day, six days a week for 24-months before you question your decision or explore other options.

 If you dabble with something or just try it out for a few months, you shouldn’t even begin!
 You won’t become successful by luck.
 You can’t quit something you haven’t even started.
 Give yourself a fair chance to succeed.
-Three to 12 months is not a fair chance.
+Three to 12-months is not a fair chance.

 Nathan Ricks Retirement

 Just a couple of weeks ago (March/April 2019) Nathan Ricks announced his retirement from Nu Skin.
-After building his business for 30+ years, he is going focus on other things (yes, he will still get a nice monthly check).
+After building his business for 30+ years, he is going to focus on other things (yes, he will still get a nice monthly check).
 I would like to formally say “job well done, Nathan!”.
 I hope you enjoy your retirement with your family.
 You’ve been a legend for a long-time!
 We’ll carry the torch for you.